jcbhmphrs733/texasholdem/README.md

 ## Tips for Creating Bots
 - Always return a valid action string: `'fold'`, `'call'`, `'check'`, `'raise'`, or `'call and raise'`.
 - Use the `game_state` object to access all relevant information about the hand, stage, and opponents.
-- Implement the `observe` method if your bot needs to track opponent actions.
 - Use the `receive_cards` method to store your hole cards at the start of each hand.
 - Avoid using global state; keep all bot logic self-contained.